-But there's nothing quite like discovering a remote part of off the beaten path Ireland.
+But there's nothing quite like discovering a remote, hideaway part of off the beaten path Ireland.

 The famous Ring of Kerry is a busy place.

-It’s is the perfect spot for Vagabond offroading.
-For most vehicles, access to this stunning viewpoint is pretty much impossible.
+That's because, for most vehicles, access to this stunning viewpoint is pretty much impossible.

 You'll gaze down on the expanse of Dingle Bay below, framed by the Dingle Peninsula and golden Inch Beach in the distance.

 Rossbeigh is truly off the beaten path.

 Annascaul is a glaciated valley with spectacular views of the Dingle peninsula.

 Annascaul lake lies far beneath.
 Rugged mountain sheep roam freely.
 A stream threads through the valley.
-A little waterfall is perfect to sit by and take it all in.
+A babbling waterfall is perfect to sit by and take it all in.

 Refresh yourself afterwards with an ice cold pint in the nearby South Pole Inn.